karamoko17/NoSQL_project/README.md

 jupyter lab
 ```

-You can use Visual Studio Code !
+You can also use Visual Studio Code !

 ### Run Redis